BaobabHealthTrust/HTC_Module/README.md

 Toolkit Integration
 -------------------
-Integrate TouchScreen Toolkit to the application by navigating into the application's public directory and cloning it form github.
+Integrate TouchScreen Toolkit to the application by navigating into the application's public directory and cloning it from github.
 Run commands as below:

     cd public/